EAGrahamJr/pi-kube/README.md

 |            |             | UI               |  3000          | 30023 |
 | Rabbit     | MOM         | Client           |  5672          | 30100 |
 |            |             | Management UI    | 15672          | 30101 |

+# GOGS
+[GOGS](https://github.com/gogits/gogs) is a really simple, self-hosted GitHub-like server.
+This example is setup to use a `Persisent Volume` mount via NFS.
+The "hardest" part is setting up the `git` remotes to use the off-color SSH port correctly.
+In order to do this, you need to use the SSH "form" of the Git URL:

+> ssh://git@<kube.node>:30022/<org>/<project>.git

+## RabbitMQ
+A very simple image that relies more on environment variables than a configuration.
+Currently makes a 3.6.x image, including the `autocluster` v 0.10 plugin and enables the _management_ plugin by default.

+Because I don't understand why Docker build processes make download requests _inside_ the Docker file, the image is built with the (surprise!) `build.sh` script or `Makefile` provided.

+To run the cluster, the `auth` artifacts need to be applied first so that the auto-cluster plugin can access the Kubernetes API.